greenwyrt/plover2CAT/docs/reference/menu.md

 - Redo: Redo undone action if available.
 - Copy: Copy text (and underlying steno) from paragraph.
 - Cut: Cut text (and underlying steno) from paragraph.
+- *Clipboard*: Last 5 snippets from cut/copy
 - Paste: Paste text (and underlying steno) into paragraph.
 - Normal Copy: Copy the text only for use in other applications.
-- *Clipboard*: Last 5 snippets from cut/copy
+- Normal Paste: Paste into editor from system clipboard.
 - Jump to Paragraph...: Activates a dialog window to select a paragraph to nagivate to.
 - Reset Paragraph: Removes all paragraph text and steno data from paragraph.
 Used as the last option when text and steno data go out of sync.
 - Autosave: Enable autosave to backup file at defined time intervals